-Madame Secretary, Mr. Solangi will be the moderator for this event.
+STAFF: Madame Secretary, Mr. Solangi will be the moderator for this event.

-Okay.
+SECRETARY CLINTON: Okay.
 Great.
 Thank you.
 Oh, and we have someone on the phone.

-And we have one on the phone, Miss Neela Ilyas.
+MODERATOR: And we have one on the phone, Miss Neela Ilyas.
 She is affiliated with an FM station in Quetta, Pakistan.

-And we will give her the chance to ask the first or second question.
+MODERATOR: And we will give her the chance to ask the first or second question.
 But let me introduce everybody.
 Hello and welcome.

-Well, asalaam.
+MODERATOR: Well, asalaam.
 And Neela, just hold on your thought for a minute.
 We will get back right to you just in a minute.

 First of all, we welcome you here.
 I will ask you the first question and then we will go to everybody.
 They will introduce themselves, who they are, and they will ask the question.
 And we’ll go in a circle until our time runs out.